frirsta/magazine-blog/README.md

 | User/Admin | Description |
 | --- | --- |
 **Site User** As a Site User I can View posts so that I can select one to read |
-* In the home page there are six posts that the user can chose to read.
+* In the home page there are six posts that the user can choose to read.
-* In the blog page all posts are available to the user.
+* On the blog page all posts are available to the user.
 <br>

 **Site User** As a site user I can read comments that are made for a specific post so that I can read what people think of the post |
-* In a blog posts detail page a user can leave a comment and also read comments made on that specific blog post.
+* In a blog post detail page a user can leave a comment and also read comments made on that specific blog post.
 <br>

 **Site User** As a Site User I can create an account so that I can comment and create content |
 * In the navigation menu there is a link to Sign up.
 <br>

-**Site User** As a Site User I can login so that I can create content for the blog that is connected to my account |
+**Site User** As a Site User I can log in so that I can create content for the blog that is connected to my account |
 * In the navigation menu there is a link to Log in.
 <br>